 Overcoming challenges and seizing opportunities

-When budgets are small, it’s challenging to address the entirety of the digital media opportunity.
+When budgets are small, it’s challenging to address the entirety of the digital media opportunity and all martec trends.
 This means that agencies have to work towards a central objective—for example, sales or brand awareness—and create a long-term plan and work each stage of the purchase funnel separately.

 With larger budgets, the challenge is to find channels and media partners that can help agencies achieve multiple goals throughout the purchase funnel and improve the user journey at every stage.
 In some ways, larger budgets can present bigger challenges because there are more goals across all stages of the purchase funnel to plan towards and, thus, more options to evaluate.